 Warning of attack could come when the president is essentially anywhere, with no time to get to the White House situation room or the Pentagon.

 The only way to make this system work is to ensure everything the president needs to order a launch is never far from his side.
 So he is constantly escorted by a military officer carrying a 45-pound “nuclear briefcase”—typically called the “football.”
-The football contains, among other things, a secure communications system and the “black book” that lists the menu of preset launch options the Pentagon has drawn up.
+The football contains, among other things, the “black book” that lists the menu of preset launch options the Pentagon has drawn up.

 The Nuclear Codes: Who’s Who